Get insider access

 4. Best Cheap Keyboard For Programming

 We recommend the ROYAL KLUDGE RK61 if you need a cheap, dependable coding keyboard.
 Despite its low price, it's also wireless and small enough to carry around.
-But know that this compact unit lacks a dedicated function row and arrow keys, which can be a dealbreaker if your workflow relies on these keys and you're not a fan of using shortcut combinations to access these commands.
+However, this compact unit lacks a dedicated function row and arrow keys, which can be a dealbreaker if your workflow relies on these keys and you're not a fan of using shortcut combinations to access these commands.

 This compact model also has a hot-swappable PCB, so you can easily replace the stock switches with the ones you prefer.
 It's an extremely versatile unit that lets you connect with up to three devices simultaneously via Bluetooth.
 There's also a variant with a wireless USB receiver that can be a lifesaver if you use it in a noisier Bluetooth environment, like an open office.

-That said, the battery life on the RK61 is on the lower side and maxes out at around 10 hours when used wirelessly.
+The RK61's battery life is on the lower side and maxes out at around 10 hours when used wirelessly.
 Fortunately, it also includes a USB-A to USB-C charging cable, and you can use the keyboard normally while it charges.
 A few different variants of this keyboard are available; some, like the unit we tested, only have Bluetooth connectivity and single-color backlighting, while other variants include a USB receiver and RGB backlighting.

 See our review